Colonel LesLee Funderburk

 BS, Nutrition and Dietetics, Eastern Washington University, 1986

-Certified Specialist in Sports Dietetics (CSSD) - Academy of Nutrition and Dietetics
+Certified Specialist in Sports Dietetics (CSSD) - Commission on Dietetic Registration

 Certified Strength and Conditioning Specialist (CSCS) - National Association of Sports Commissions

 Dr. Funderburk's current position is that of Director, Graduate Program in Nutrition.
 She ensures that the program produces top quality military officers and Registered Dietitians, with a Master of Science degree in Nutrition.

 Dr. Funderburk has worked in a variety of specialty areas throughout her career including health promotion, food service management, and clinical dietetics and has been the director of a Nutrition Care Division at two different Army medical facilities.
 Upon graduating from the University of Washington, she took a research position at Fort Bragg NC, where she led a team that conducted weight management and dining facility modification studies.
 In 2010, she deployed to Afghanistan for a year and served on the joint service research team, monitoring in-theater research projects.
 Upon her return to the states, she took the job as Director, Nutrition Care Division at a medical center at Fort Bliss, TX.

 "Energy and persistance conquer all things." - Benjamin Franklin